kitchenartsandletters/used-books-automation/Technical Architecture and Code Struct.md

 # Technical Architecture and Code Structure

-This document provides detailed technical guidance for implementing the admin dashboard and cloud automation for the Used Books Automation system.
+This document provides detailed technical guidance for implementing the admin dashboard and cloud automation for the hurt Books Automation system.

 ## Admin Dashboard Architecture